thm-projects/arsnova-flashcards/README.md

-ARSnova Cards
+arsnova.cards
 ---

-ARSnova Cards is a digital recreation of a classic learning tool.
-The service offers students a modern and intuitive access to one of the most successful proven learning methods.
+arsnova.cards offers students a modern and intuitive access to one of the most successful and evidence based learning methods, i.e., [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition).

 ## Initial setup